DonatJR/ita_ws20/milestone/milestone.md

 Keywords: <list_of_keywords>

-- having a rigid strcuture allowed us to use regex to extract information
+- having a rigid structure allowed us to use regex to extract information

 We decided to use the following information from a research paper:
 - title